The 100 Unhealthiest Places in Your Home

-Recommendation: "It can be easily treated with vinegar soaks but it is a sign that it's important to thoroughly clean water sources in your home that are at a warmer temperature.
+The Rx: "It can be easily treated with vinegar soaks but it is a sign that it's important to thoroughly clean water sources in your home that are at a warmer temperature.
 This bacteria tends to thrive in warm water environments."

 Your Shower Floor Might Give You—And Your Family—Warts